 NSAIDs are the most commonly used class of human medications in the world.
 Because of their widespread availability and use, acute accidental ingestion of human NSAIDs in dogs and cats is quite common.
 Ibuprofen, aspirin, and naproxen are some of the most commonly encountered NSAIDs in pet animals.

 NSAIDs inhibit the enzyme cyclooxygenase (COX; also referred to as prostaglandin synthetase), blocking the production of prostaglandins.
 It is believed that most NSAIDs act through COX inhibition, although they may also have other mechanisms of action.
-(Also see Nonsteroidal Anti-inflammatory Drugs Nonsteroidal Anti-inflammatory Drugs The importance of pain management and the use of NSAIDs in animals has increased dramatically in recent decades, with use of NSAIDs in companion animals being routine.
-NSAIDs have the potential... read more .)
+(Also see Nonsteroidal Anti-inflammatory Drugs in Animals Nonsteroidal Anti-inflammatory Drugs in Animals The importance of pain management and the use of nonsteroidal anti-inflammatory drugs (NSAIDs) in animals has increased dramatically in recent decades, and use of NSAIDs in companion animals... read more .)

 Ibuprofen, 2-(4-isobutylphenyl) propionic acid, is used for its anti-inflammatory, antipyretic, and analgesic properties in animals and people.
 It is rapidly absorbed orally in dogs, with peak plasma concentrations seen in 30 min to 3 hr.
 Presence of food can delay absorption and the time to reach peak plasma concentration.
 The mean elimination half-life is ~4.6 hr.
 Ibuprofen is metabolized in the liver to several metabolites, which are mainly excreted in the urine within 24 hr.
 The major metabolic pathway is via conjugation with glucuronic acid, sometimes preceded by oxidation and hydroxylation.